 333.08.03.03.01 Referee Testing

-A written request may be made to the Contract Administrator for referee testing within three Business Days of receiving a rejectable moisture test result.
-The referee laboratory is selected by the Contract Administrator through a predetermined QA laboratory roster.
+A written request may be made to the Contract Administrator for referee testing within 3 Business Days of receiving a rejectable moisture test result.
+Referee testing shall be carried out by a laboratory designated by the Owner from a roster maintained for this purpose.

 The results of the referee test shall be used for acceptance determination and shall be binding on both parties.